-- Panorama route – You’ll see something spectacular scenery around every corner on the Panorama Route!
+- Panorama Route – You’ll see some spectacular scenery around every corner on the Panorama Route!
 Landmarks such as God’s Window and the world’s largest green canyon will take your breath away on your way to your safari destination.

-- Kruger National park – Kruger National Park is one of the largest game reserves in Africa.
-It covers an area of 19,485 square kilometres and offers has more species of large mammals than any other African game reserve.
+- Kruger National Park – Kruger National Park is one of the largest game reserves in Africa.
+It covers an area of 19,485 square kilometres and offers more species of large mammals than any other African game reserve.

 - Cape Town – Cape Town is one of the most beautiful cities in the world and the sheer natural beauty of this South African capital will take your breath away.

 - Cape Point – Falling within the Good Hope Section of Table Mountain National Park, the Cape Point Nature Reserve is 7750 hectares of wild coves, shimmering tidal pools, fynbos-covered valleys and diverse flora and fauna.

 - South Africa’s Winelands – The area is known for its wonderful natural beauty, rich cultural heritage and world-renowned wines.

 - V&A Waterfront – The V&A Waterfront, which attracts roughly 24 million visitors each year, is South Africa’s most-visited destination.